caian-org/workstation/docs/README.md

  you should see the [documentation](#documentation).

-## Structure

- I try to maintain my configuration files as much `.config`-centered as possible.
- If you use that much of CLI programs (like I do), believe me: sooner or later you'll have a cluttered home folder; that's why the `.config`-centered approach makes sense.

- However, sometimes it is just impossible to do that, even with symbolic links and such hacks like this; one good exemple of that is `.emacs`, that __by force of will__, only works if located on the home folder.

- That said, the repository is structured in a way that mimics the files location of my own machine.
-Program-specific configuration files rests at the `.config` directory, within a directory with the same name.
-E.g.: `.config/i3` contains the configurations for i3-gaps (and any other i3-related stuff).

- Files outside `.config` belongs to the home folder (like my `.vimrc` or `.zshrc`).

 ## Goals and Principles

  Ricing a system is a constant work in progress.
 Mine is no different, but it